 Pro Tip: Keep a log of your flights, including conditions, settings, and outcomes.
 This can be invaluable for learning and refining your technique over time.

 Lastly, don’t be afraid to ask for help.
-The drone community is comprised of individuals who are passionate about aerial photography and are often happy to share their knowledge.
-Whether it’s a technical question or seeking out the best spots in the city, leveraging the experience of others can save you time and help you avoid common mistakes.
+The drone community comprises individuals passionate about aerial photography who are often happy to share their knowledge.
+Whether it’s a technical question or a search for the best spots in the city, leveraging others’ experience can save you time and help you avoid common mistakes.

 A solid online presence is crucial for showcasing drone photography in the digital age.
-It’s not just about posting pictures; it’s about creating a brand for yourself.
+It’s not just about posting pictures; it’s about establishing a personal brand.
 Start by choosing the right platforms for visual content, like Instagram, 500px, or Flickr.

 Here’s a simple list to get you started: